Published on

 Twitter

 My introduction to roleplaying games was D&D 5th edition about a decade ago.
-This should surprise no one and puts me in a camp with about 99% of all tabletop RPGers in the world today (don’t check my math, please).
+This puts me in a camp with about 99% of all tabletop RPGers in the world today (don’t check my math, please).

 So let’s talk about some of the other games that I’ve enjoyed, and how they directly influenced the design of HOME.